angelozerr/lsp4xml-extensions-maven/README.md

 - Cons:
   - user cannot desactivate the installed extension (from a preferences pages).
   - user cannot add a new extension (from a preferences pages).
-  - LSP4XML should become an OSGi bundle (maven build is not simple and it takes time to build the OSGi with pax)
+  - LemMinX should become an OSGi bundle (maven build is not simple and it takes time to build the OSGi with pax)

 ##### Generate proper classpath